 By definition, the Earth’s rotation is the amount of time that it takes to turn around once on its axis.
 This is, apparently, accomplished once a day – i.e. every 24 hours..
 However, there are actually two different kinds of rotation that need to be considered here.
 For one, there’s the amount of time it take for the Earth to turn once on its axis so that it returns to the same orientation compared to the Universe.
 Then there’s how long it takes for the Earth to turn so that the Sun returns to the same spot in the sky.

-Let’s answer the second question first.
-It takes exactly 24 hours for the Sun to return to the same spot in the sky.
-It’s obvious, right?
-That’s a day.
-But the second question is more interesting.
+To answer the second question first, it takes exactly 24 hours for the Sun to return to the same spot in the sky, which would seem obvious.
+24 hours is what we think of as being a complete day, and the time it takes to transition from day to night, and back again.
+But the answer to the second question is more interesting.
 It actually takes the Earth 23 hours, 56 minutes, and 4.09 seconds to turn once on its axis compared to the background stars.

-So why is there a different.
-The amount of time it takes for the Earth to turn on its axis is known as the sidereal day.
-And the amount of time it takes for the Sun to return to the same spot is called a solar day.
-The difference comes from the fact that the Earth is orbiting around the Sun, completing one orbit in just over 365 days.
+But why is there a difference?
+Well, that would be because the Earth is orbiting around the Sun, completing one orbit in just over 365 days.
 If you divide 24 hours by 365 days, you’ll see that you’re left with about 4 minutes per day.
 In other words, the Earth rotates on its axis, but it’s also orbiting around the Sun, so the Sun’s position in the sky catches up by 4 minutes each day.